[Cut to the Crown Prince's quarters in the palace. The Crown Prince

 Li Liang's mother: With you, unless you're talking up a storm with your

 wife, you have nothing to say to anyone else.
-You just sit there like a bump
+You just sit there like

 on a log.
 What's not to like about Xiaoqian?
-Not only did she save your
+Not only did she save

 life, she's also friendly and much more womanly than that wife of yours.